-The most difficult thing to do in life is to look at yourself and think about three different things you love about you.
+The most difficult thing to do in life is to look at yourself and think about three different things you love about yourself.
 Try doing it now.
 Challenging right?
 Some might ask why it’s important to do this.
 The problem is that many of us think it’s not a necessity when it is – or that we are simply too busy.

 Make Happiness With Yourself First

-This is the thing.
+Here’s the thing.
 You need to make peace in your head first and clear your headspace.
 Self-love and focus are the tools you need to be able to work more productively.
 Letting go of the pressure we put on ourselves to be the best – striving for perfection.
 It’s unrealistic and exhausting.
 And you are NOT too busy to do this.

 Perfectionism is a fantasy.

 Pride and ego are even worse.
 They encourage us to push ourselves to unknown limits.
-Growth is good, but not when it’s at your expense and you’re losing health.
+Growth is good, but not when it’s at your expense, and you’re losing health.
 Most of the time, we’re driven to succeed and get it all right – every single time.
 What happens when you make a mess?
 You shoot yourself down with bullets of self-criticism and negative self-talk.
 This creates a negative downward spiral and makes your life seem dull.

-I know, because I do it too and we’re all too tough on ourselves.
+I know, because I do it too, and we’re all too tough on ourselves.
 This is only a reminder to yourself of what you could’ve done better.
 Studies suggest that perfectionists are more prone to getting illnesses, both physical and mental and that self-compassion is what will help stop this.

 The sooner you start to concentrate on this, the sooner you’ll experience and make happiness constant.